 602.11 BASIS OF PAYMENT.
-The accepted quantities will be paid for at the Contract unit price per cubic meter (cubic yard) or square meter (square yard) for the item specified.
+The accepted quantities of Cement Masonry, Dry Masonry, Stone Masonry Facing, and Repointing Masonry will be paid for at the Contract unit price per cubic meter (cubic yard) or square meter (square yard) for the item specified.
 Payment will be full compensation for furnishing, transporting, handling, and placing the material specified and for furnishing all labor, tools, equipment, and incidentals necessary to complete the work.